Potato Latkes for Hanukkah

 3. If you want nice, crispy latkes, you want to drain as much water as possible from the potatoes.
 I do this by draining the water and then dumping the potato stings into a clean kitchen towel and squeezing out the water.

+4. Add the potatoes to the large bowl and mix well with the eggs, scallions and onion.
+Sprinkle over the flour and combine well.
 5. Heat 1/4 inch of oil in a frying pan (I use non-stick to make it easy on myself) on medium high heat.
 Drop in 1/4 cup patties of the potato mixture.

 6. Cook until nicely browned on each side.
 This will take about 4-5 minutes per side, depending on how hot your oil is.